Last Updated on: 19th June 2023, 06:42 pm

-When people think of planning a trip to Thailand, they can get overwhelmed since there’s so much to think about before you get on the plane to go!
+When people think of planning a trip to Thailand, they can get overwhelmed since there’s so much to think about before they get on the plane to go!

 There are so many amazing places to visit in Thailand, from the vibrant capital of Bangkok to the digital nomad hangout of Chiang Mai to the country’s many island paradises.

 This means that you need to narrow down exactly what you want to do here when you start planning a trip to Thailand.